How to Practise Self Care like a Boss (free worksheet + 50 ways to do self care sheet!)

 Subscribe and automate

 There are so many things you can subscribe to nowadays and effectively automate to come into your life.
-Think online exercise subscriptions like Barre3, magazine subscriptions, healthy snack box subscriptions like Life Box, natural beauty boxes like Love Lula and even membership programmes like The Balance Club.
+Think online exercise subscriptions like Barre3, magazine subscriptions, healthy snack box subscriptions like Life Box or natural beauty boxes like Love Lula.
 Once you’ve signed up for something, getting that email / thing in the post each month or week is your prompt to do some self care activities.
 I’ve just ordered a subscription for Oh Comely Magazine because it looks so beautiful and will remind me to go out for a coffee and chill while I read it.
 I can also pull out the beautiful images for my inspiration board.

 Where you can, double up